ludorival/smart-issue-tracker-sdk/README.md

   </a>
 </p>

-> A node module template using typescript and jest
+> A flexible sdk to track any kind of errors and create automatic issue if found new

 ## Install